-Billings Auto Accident Lawyers for Accidents with Uninsured and Underinsured Drivers
+Billings Law Firm for Accidents with Uninsured and Underinsured Drivers

 Being involved in a car accident is always an unpleasant and frightening experience.
 Unfortunately, it is also an all-too-common occurrence.
 In many cases, the at-fault driver’s insurance helps pay for any damage after an accident, and claims are handled smoothly.
 But if the other driver doesn’t have any – or enough – insurance, trying to collect on a claim to compensate you for your personal injury and property damages can be difficult.
 While a Ragain & Clark, PC auto accident attorney can discuss your particular options for recovery, the following offers some information on what to expect if you are in an accident with an uninsured driver.

 What Happens if I’m in an Accident and the Driver Has No Insurance?

 Liability insurance pays for bodily injury or property damage claims in the event of an accident.
 Montana law requires drivers to carry a minimum amount of liability insurance to cover bodily injury or property damage claims.
 All Montana drivers are supposed to carry, at a minimum: